zaikin/wowtcp/README.md

 # WoWtcp

 WoWtcp is a TCP server and client application that demonstrates a simple Proof of Work (PoW) challenge-response mechanism.
-The server sends a challenge to the client, and the client must solve the PoW challenge and send the correct nonce back to the server to receive a quote.
+The server sends a PoW challenge to connecting clients, and once the client solves the challenge by sending the correct nonce, the server responds with an inspirational quote.
+This approach helps protect the server from DDoS attacks.

 ## Features

-- TCP server that sends PoW challenges to clients
+- **TCP Server**: Sends PoW challenges to clients.
-- TCP client that solves PoW challenges and receives quotes
-- Configurable logging and challenge difficulty
+- **TCP Client**: Solves PoW challenges and receives quotes.
+The client is implemented in a very basic way to demonstrate that the algorithm works and is not intended as a full-featured client.
+- **Proof of Work (PoW)**: Uses the Hashcash algorithm to secure connections.
+- **Challenger Component**: The challenge generation and verification logic is implemented as a separate component.
+This design facilitates testing and allows for the easy replacement of the challenge algorithm in the future.
+Although it may not be the optimal solution, it demonstrates how such a component might be integrated into a larger system.
+- **Configurable Logging & Challenge Difficulty**: Easily adjusted via environment variables.
+- **Dockerized Deployment**: Run the server and client using Docker containers or Docker Compose.

 ## Requirements